Interfacing with Davis 240C Dataset

 print("Loaded {} events".format(len(events_np)))

-This numpy structured array of EventCD is the input format for various Metavision algorithms.
+This numpy structured array of EventCD is the input format for various SDK algorithms.
 In the next section, we will apply several event filtering algorithms and compare their results.

 Comparing: Activity / SpatioTemporalContrast / Trail

-In this section, we show how to apply several filtering algorithms on the sequence of events.
-We process events by chunks of 10 ms (delta_t = 10000).
-We then convert the filtered events into visual frames display them side-by-side for visual inspection.
+In the script below, we demonstrate how to apply multiple filtering algorithms to a sequence of events.
+The events are processed in chunks of 10 milliseconds (delta_t = 10000).
+After filtering, the processed events are converted into visual frames, which are displayed side-by-side to facilitate easy visual inspection and comparison.

 import metavision_sdk_cv